 Our department is committed to deeper conceptualizations of cultural heritages from across the globe.
 Our faculty members help students develop a critical understanding of the many varied pasts as well as enhance writing, research, analytical, and rhetorical skills.
 Of the many subjects students will encounter, history is the key discipline that integrates insights from the arts, sciences, economics, politics, literature, religions, and philosophies into a synthetic examination of the human experience.
 The wide variety of courses we offer expose students to the complexities of the human experience in different geographic regions, and across class, race, ethnicity, and gender.
 Our classes highlight the social, political, economic and cultural values with which people ordered their world.
 History alumni have pursued successful careers in business, law, teaching, government, and the non-profit sector.

-Next events:Monday, August 25th, 3pm-5pm, will be the History Department’s Open House for newly arrived students and anyone else who would like to meet our faculty.
+Join us for the History Department’s Open House for newly arrived students and anyone else who would like to meet our faculty.
 Please come by and say hi.
 There will be a display of free books for students as well as sweet treats and thirst quenchers provided!

 Recent news: On 19 May, we marked Commencement with our graduating seniors.
 On Wednesday, 4/30, we held our annual Phi Alpha Theta Initiation and Awards Dinner.
 These students won awards: